delaneyj/grug/docs/guide/api-plugin.md

 - **Type:** `(config: ResolvedConfig) => void`
 - **Kind:** `sync`, `sequential`

-  Called after the Vite config is resolved.
+  Called after the grug config is resolved.
 Use this hook to read and store the final resolved config.
 It is also useful when the plugin needs to do something different based the command is being run.

   **Example:**